 - Shinshu: This is nihonshu that is usually brewed, shipped, and may be consumed in one year.

-Until recently, Shochu was hardly known beyond Japan’s shores.
-However, it is growing increasingly popular, not only in Japan but globally, and it is sometimes referred to as the ‘vodka of japan.’
+Until recently, shochu was hardly known beyond Japan’s shores.
+However, this is Japanese alcohol that is growing increasingly popular, not only in Japan but globally, and it is sometimes referred to as the ‘vodka of japan.’

-Shochu is distilled liquor that is either distilled once or several times, and it has an alcoholic content of 20-35%.
-Its main ingredient is one among several types of starch (barley, rice, brown sugar, sweet potato, buckwheat, etc.).
+Shochu is distilled liquor that is either distilled once or several times, with an alcoholic content of 20-35%.
+Its main ingredient is one of several starch types (barley, rice, brown sugar, sweet potatoes, buckwheat, etc.).

-It is colorless and clear and has a specific smell and taste depending on the main ingredient.
-The source of starch used determines the end product’s flavor profile, which is why it is normally categorized depending on its main ingredient:
+It is colorless and transparent and has a specific smell and taste depending on the main ingredient.
+The source of starch used determines the end product’s flavor profile, which is why it is usually categorized depending on its main ingredient:

 - Barley shochu: Mugi